ppt000/mqttgateway/docs/source/configuration.rst

+..
+REVIEWED 13 November 2018

 *************
 Configuration
 *************

 .. note::
-    Coming soon!
+    In development

-    In the meantime, the default configuration, which is in the python module ``configuration.py`` inside the ``gateway`` package, is well documented and is a good starting point to understand the various options.
+    In the meantime, the default configuration, which is in the file ``default.conf`` inside the library package, is well documented and is a good starting point to understand the various options.

 .. literalinclude:: ../../mqttgateway/default.conf